quentinseifert/FunReg/readme.md

 # First-Order Gradient Based Functional Regression

-This repository contains described in the working paper entitled "First-Order Gradient Based Functional Regression ".
-It contains code for generating simulated datasets from different functional settings, as well as the code for fitting the respective models.
+This repository contains code described in the working paper entitled "First-Order Gradient Based Functional Regression".
+Getting cleaned up, reworked and restructured at the moment.

 **sim_code**: contains code necessary for the simulation